eddietejeda/digressit/digressit/readme.txt

 * FIXED: highlight scales properly in IE6/7
 * NEW FEATURE: added the ability to enable Digress.it with different post status for private review.
 * Smaller gravatar
-* New design based on Lightworld Theme
+* New design based on Lightworld Theme called "Golden"
+* Now works with different themes!!

 = 2.1.7 =
 * containerTable is now transparent so that the round edges on commentbox stay round over text